Sliick Docs: Complete User Guide

 What is Sliick Docs?

 Sliick Docs is a 100% native Salesforce document-generation app.
 Everything runs inside your org.
-PDF rendering uses the native Salesforce PDF engine; Microsoft Word .docx files are assembled in Apex via Compression.ZipWriter.
-No document content ever leaves your boundary or transits a third-party service.
+Both PDF and Microsoft Word files are generated natively on the platform.
+No document content ever leaves your boundary or passes through a third-party service.

 Key concepts:

-• Generation: the audit row for one rendered file (the Job__c object, surfaced via the Generations tab).
+- Generation: the audit record for one rendered file, surfaced via the Generations tab.
 Tracks who generated what, in which format, from which template release, against which record, and the email outcome if auto-email is enabled.

 Quick start: generate a document from a record